elviejo79/stake-pool-operator/docs/stake_pool_operator_how_to.md

 You can see that our `Node-id` is part o of the list.

-<a id="org649afa9"></a>
+<a id="org4a9b4a8"></a>

 ## 4.2 Restart Jormungandr as a stake pool

 Now you can start the node as a **leader candidate**, using the `--secret node_secret.yaml` parameter.
 The `node_secret.yaml` file was automatically created in the same location as `createStakePool.sh`.

-In order to do that return to the same terminal where you starte jormungandr and stop the sever. restart it with the secret parameter.
+In order to do that return to the same terminal where Jormungandr is running and stop the server. restart it with the secret parameter.

 ```sh
 ./jormungandr --genesis-block-hash $(cat genesis-hash.txt) --config ./stakepool-config.yaml --secret ./node_secret.yaml
 ```

-<a id="orgb660261"></a>
+<a id="orgff30231"></a>

 # 5. Register stake pool to the Cardano Foundation